malord/wikkiv/README.md

         Prevent these users editing this page:
         Allow these users to edit this page's permissions:

 All pages inherit their permissions from the index page of their section.
+The `world` user represents all users except admins (including logged in users, so "Prevent these users: world" will restrict anyone not in the "Allow these users" box.
+Separate multiple usernames with spaces.

 If you muck up the permissions of a page, an admin user can always fix it.